Walking After 45: How Many Steps Really Help?

 Frequently Asked Questions

-Is 10,000 steps really the magic number?
+Is 10,000 steps the right target?
 The 10,000-step target originated from a 1960s Japanese marketing campaign, not a scientific study.
 More recent research suggests that even 7,000–8,000 steps per day is associated with significantly reduced mortality risk in older adults, with benefits plateauing around 10,000–12,000 steps.
 The key takeaway: more steps are better, but any increase from your current baseline is beneficial.

 Does walking pace matter for longevity?
 Yes — pace matters independently of step count.
 Research published in JAMA Internal Medicine found that faster walkers had lower mortality risk even after controlling for total steps.
 Aiming for a “brisk” pace (where you can talk but not sing) adds cardiovascular benefit beyond casual strolling.
 Even 10 minutes of brisk walking per day has measurable health benefits.